Latino/a/x and Hispanic Heritage Month: Products Paving the Way for Fair Trade in Latin America

 While there are multiple textile traditions throughout the region worth highlighting, the Andes are particularly historic.
 The Andean region has one of the best-preserved textile traditions in the world.
 This region in the mountains of South America has produced weaving, dyeing, knotting, and plaiting techniques that are still used today.
 People in the region often made textiles from cotton and wool from animals such as alpacas and llamas.

-For other fair trade textiles options, check out Maggie’s Organics {GBN}.
+For other fair trade textiles options, check out Maggie’s Organics.
 They sell fair trade socks, clothing, accessories and home goods from Argentina, Peru, Tanzania, and India.